ajberkley/cl-binary-store/README.md

 ## Parallelization

 It's unlikely we would be able to hit disk bandwidths without parallelizing (both during store and restore).
 Part of the win of parallelizing is that you can do thread local bump allocation for small objects so things zoom quickly.
-For very simple object serialization we currently hit about
+For a single thread and small intrinsic objects we can hit >1M-objects per second, which isn't terrible, but not nearly what I'd like.

+The storage phase is the slowest phase

 ## Random comments

+Using single floats makes cl-store grind to a halt --- it's something bad in eql hash tables with mixed objects with a few single floats around.
+The hash function for single floats is not amazing, but I don't think that's the problem.
+Also, the final hash table we construct in these tests has a good bucket / object ratio, so it can't be collisions...  but a million objects can take ten seconds.
+I don't see an easy way to instrument the hash table code, so I'm going to just ignore this for now.
+We don't hash single floats in this package because they are immediates so any deduplication is not useful.
+It would shrink the file size by maximally 3 bytes per single float (assuming we have less than 256 reference ids in the file) but not worth it.

-You'd think we could avoid storing symbol-name strings in the reference tracker, but it's possible to have the same symbol in multiple packages so its worth it in the end.
+You'd think we could avoid storing symbol-name strings in the reference tracker, but it's possible to have the same symbol name in multiple packages so its worth it in the end.